iquirino/nginx-opentelemetry/README.md

-#nginx
+#nginx-opentelemetry

-This is the nginx compiled with alpine linux and "--with-compat" flag.
+This is the nginx compiled with alpine linux and "--with-compat" flag and the opentelemetry-cpp-contrib nginx module compiled.